tylerm2204/tylerm2204.github.io/_posts/2018-12-21-final-submission.md

 ## Describe your process.

--   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_

 The process was really hard to create the Malaysian flag.
 The first challenge I had was creating the star.
 The star has 14 points on it.
 However, I looked up how to do it, and I figures it out.
 You have to input 3 numbers for your star.
 The first number is the number of points.
 The second number is the radius of the middle.
 The last number is the size of the whole star.
-Another problem I had was creating a
+Another problem I had was creating the stripes for the flag.
+With help from Steven and Benjamin, I figured out how to do it by using definitions.

 ## Explain your code.